youhsuan/EventLists/README.md

 ## Structure

-### Coordinator:
-1. `AppCoordinator` owns the services to make sure that we are operating the same service through out the entire app, and this can be accomplished by using dependency injection.

 ### Services:
 1.  `APIManager` is responsible for fetching the data through endpoint.
 2.  `StorageManager` is responsible for handling CoreData framework.
 3.  `NetworkManager` is responsible for monitoring the network status.
-4.  `EventService` is responsible for managing the above listed managers, and will be injected into view model object.
+4.  `EventService` is responsible for managing the above listed managers, and will be injected into viewModel object.

+### Coordinator:
+1. `AppCoordinator`:

+    -  `start` method indicates the first entry page of the app.
+    - By creating manager in this class, we can ensure there is only one manager object thoughout the app. (ex: APIManager, StorageManager and NetworkManager)
+       That is because those managers are injected into `EventService` object, and then `EventService` is injected into ViewModel.
+    - In the future, if we need to navigate from page to page, this is the place that responsible for the navigation flow.

 ### ViewModel:
 1.  `EventsViewModel` is reponsible for the logic.
 For example:

     - Judging the network connection status and call method accordingly.
     - Update query parameter `page` value when user scrolls to the bottom.
     - Call `updateFavoriteStatus` method when user tapped favorite button.

 ### Models:
 1. `EventList` and `Event` are conform to `Decodable`, which are able to decode from server response.